 - high blood pressure

 - relationship conflicts

 - sleeping difficulties

 - abdominal weight gain

-You can better manage stress with relaxation techniques such as:
+You can manage stress with relaxation techniques such as:

 - yoga or tai chi

-Other than breast exams and gynecological visits, you should make sure to visit your family doctor or internist regularly for checkups and screening exams.
-You should have blood work, biometric data (such as blood pressure and weight), and other preventive testing measures done at your yearly physical.
+Other than breast exams and gynecological visits, you should make sure to visit your doctor regularly for checkups and screening exams.
+You should have blood work, biometric data such as blood pressure and weight, and other preventive testing measures done at your yearly physical.
 These tests can nip potential issues in the bud.